ConductorOne/baton-bitbucket-datacenter/README.md

 # Data Model

-`baton-bitbucket` will pull down information about the following Bitbucket resources:
+`baton-bitbucket-datacenter` will pull down information about the following Bitbucket resources:

 - Groups
 - Users
 - Projects
 - Repositories

-By default, `baton-bitbucket` will sync information from workspaces based on provided credential.
+By default, `baton-bitbucket-datacenter` will sync information from workspaces based on provided credential.
 You can specify exactly which workspaces you would like to sync using the `--workspaces` flag.

 # Contributing, Support and Issues